Is it normal to have bad breath after tooth extraction? I am going to show you how to get rid of bad breath after tooth extraction.

 This occasionally bleeding can lead to bad smell after tooth extraction which can also lead to bad taste after tooth extraction.

 - Bacteria Buildup

 Your tooth extraction smells bad because of bacteria build up on the affected area.

 Do you know why?

-Bad breath after oral surgery can be caused by bacteria because they occasionally begin from small stones that form in the tonsils and are covered with bacteria that produces this bad breath.
+Bad breath after oral surgery can be caused by bacteria because they occasionally begin from small stones that form in the tonsils and are covered with bacteria that produce this bad breath.

 - Bad mouthwash and poor treatment

-When you use non recommended antiseptics and mouthwash for extracted tooth, it will affect the general smell coming out from your mouth.
+When you use non-recommended antiseptics and mouthwash for extracted teeth, it will affect the general smell coming out from your mouth.